jilsjoseph/Portfolio/README.md

 and analyze the data in excel and plot and present theses analysis.
 Use IBM Cognos to analyze and report data.
 Making user that Ethics for analysis is properly followed.

+# Work Experience
+* **Concentrix- Technical service advisor, ON 2020-present** Provide technical assistance to customers experiencing software, hardware or technical issues via calls and emails.
+Asist and interact with customer.
+Offer advice and suggestions to specialists.
+Making sure that customers are assured, and queries are solved in a timely manner.
+* **Central Transport-Billing clerk, ON 2018–2020**
+Check the data input in the system to ensure accuracy of final bill Review invoices to idenA quick learning adaptive individual seeking to contribute knowledge to the benefit of the company and its clients.
+Seeking to use my advanced ability in all aspect of excel, SQL, Tableau, problem solving and data analytic skill.
+With my years of expertise in different programming language and work environments will make me a positive asset in your organization.tify any errors before invoice delivery, Compile and maintain documents and records of all billings, Package, post weights, and shipping charges and determine methods of shipment.
+Audit to check before the final dispatch of shipment from the terminal.
+* **Bead Technology – Software Developer 2016-2017**
+Requirement gathering for new projects, database, and UI design, Collaborate closely with clients.
+Write new code as well as customize and optimize existing code like sql, C#.
+Knowledge in Widows form, web applications, win desktop application and web services Clean large size data’s, process, analysis and verify data, Part of different project and data collection teams.
+Making sure that projects tested for QA
+* **Soften Technology – Junior Programmer[intern] 2016**
+Intern as a junior programmer in ASP.NET, Create and optimized